A long standing tradition

 Built by Harland & Wolff in 1936, HMS Belfast was commissioned into the Royal Navy on 5 August 1939 after fitting out and builder's trial.
-In 25 years of active service she would go on to play key roles in battles and peace-keeping duties around the world.
+In 24 years of active service it would go on to play key roles in battles and peace-keeping duties around the world.
 Designed for offensive manoeuvres as well as the protection of trade, HMS Belfast was immediately called into service to help impose a maritime blockade on Germany.
-After only two months at sea she was hit by a magnetic mine whilst on patrol.
-Though there were few casualties, the damage to her hull was so severe that HMS Belfast would not return to active service for another three years.
+After only two months at sea, it was hit by a magnetic mine whilst on patrol.
+Though there were few casualties, the damage to its hull was so severe that HMS Belfast would not return to active service for another three years.